aaronbloomfield/pdr/tutorials/02-gdb/index.md

 - a line number (e.g., `b 23`)
 - either of the above preceded by a file name (e.g., `b debug.cpp:23` or `b debug.cpp:GetAverage`)

 If we knew where the problems were, we could skip over some lines, but since we don't, put a breakpoint on the first line of the code, the cout statement.
-You probably want to set the breakpoint based on the line number in the code -- you can use the Emacs command "M-x line-number-mode" to have Emacs display line numbers.
+You probably want to set the breakpoint based on the line number in the code -- you can use the Emacs command `M-x line-number-mode` to have Emacs display line numbers.
 Enter `break x`, where x is the line of the first cout statement in the main() method.
 Now we need to run the program -- to do this, enter `run`.
-Gdb should start running, then should pause and display the following:
+Gdb should start running, then should pause and display approximately the following:

 ```
+(gdb) break 23
+Breakpoint 1 at 0x400a0f: file debug.cpp, line 23.
+(gdb) run
+Starting program: /home/aaron/Dropbox/git/pdr/tutorials/02-gdb/a.out

 Breakpoint 1, main () at debug.cpp:23
 23          cout << "Enter five numbers: " << endl;
+(gdb) list
+18
+19          int nValues[MAX];
+20          int nCount;
+21
+22          // Display a prompt:
+23          cout << "Enter five numbers: " << endl;
+24
+25          // First we read in the numbers.
+26          for ( nCount = 0; nCount < MAX; nCount++ ) {
+27              cout << "Enter the next number : ";
 (gdb)
 ```